elTigre9/cordova-plugin-beaconing/README.md

 # cordova-plugin-beaconing
-iOS test plugin for ibeacons
+iOS and Android test plugin for ibeacons (a work in progress!)

 ## Features:
   * Ranging